btfenyes/store-my-clients/README.md

-Two run the project, the server and the client should be started in two separate terminal windows.
+To run the project, the server and the client should be started in two separate terminal windows.

 Server:
   ```